Hidden Lines Psychotherapy*

 It is, after all, the year 2020.
 A year of irretrievable and tragic loss; a year of isolation and loneliness; a year of fear and chaos and socio-economic collapse on a scale not seen in this nation perhaps since its Civil War in the 19th c.
 It is a year of environmental devastation, of our own making, equally unprecedented, particularly on the fire-ravaged West coast.
 And a year of the rebirth of a long-repressed revolution against a fascist police cult of racist brutality and murder.

 If you haven’t been impacted psychologically by any of this, you are in the minority.
 Surveys, controlled studies, and other research have found consistently that, depending on target populations and sample sizes, between 60% and 90% of respondents or participants have suffered from elevated levels of depression, anxiety, and panic disorders since the pandemic began in March.

-If any of this has interested you, has drawn your attention, then I encourage you to spend a little time at the writings page and become familiar with my perspective on psychology, the human mind, and the dynamic between the spiritual and the scientific.
+If any of this has interested you, has drawn your attention, then I encourage you to spend a little time reading some of the content here, to become familiar with my perspective on psychology, the human mind, and the dynamic between the spiritual and the scientific.
 If you still feel a resonance, then use the About page to make a connection, and we’ll make arrangements to meet up.